-Fashion is no longer just synonymous with extravagant costumes, conceptualized accessories, and majestic ramps.
+Fashion photography is no longer just synonymous with extravagant costumes, conceptualized accessories, and majestic ramps.
 Over the years, people have reconsidered the way they look at fashion.
 Concept-based films; social and political commentary; nods to historical figures and events; and backstage chaos that become nostalgic anecdotes are now what truly comprise this creative Zen of an occupation.
 These talented Glasgow fashion photographers have not just captured fashion across various genres and art forms, but also, in their own little ways, paid respect to their inspiring Scottish heritage.
 Let’s take a look!

 1. Matt Marcus